 Chemically, it is a GABA analog that easily crosses the blood-brain barrier and provides a variety of effects on the user.
 GABA functions on the potassium channels in neurons.
 This balances the brain in such a way that it decreases the ability for other neurotransmitters to be released and thus reduces overall activity in the neuron, especially excitatory functions.
 Phenibut is a crystalline substance in its pure form, with a very sour taste.
-Its acts on the brain is very selective, targeting only specific GABA receptors (which regulate the calmness of the mind and of the body), which accounts for its anxiolytic and nootropic qualities without sedation, memory problems, drowsiness, unsteady gait that can be seen in benzodiazepines.
+Its acts on the brain are very selective, targeting only specific GABA receptors (which regulate the calmness of the mind and of the body), which accounts for its anxiolytic and nootropic qualities without sedation, memory problems, drowsiness, an unsteady gait that can be seen in benzodiazepines.

-For decades, Phenibut was and is part of the substance supplements for Soviet and later Russian cosmonauts, because of its anxiolytic action which relieves stress very strongly, but without poor judgments, muscle weakness, unsteady fait, slurry speech or sedation.
+For decades, Phenibut was and is part of the substance supplements for Soviet and later Russian cosmonauts, because of its anxiolytic action which relieves stress very strongly, but without poor judgments, muscle weakness, unsteady gait, slurry speech or sedation.
 Given the complexity of cosmonauts’ risky and stressful working, it is routinely available to them within the context of Russian space exploration.
-Today, it is used as a popular prescription drug in Russia for neurasthenia, anxiety disorders, as well for neurosis and became a subject of many biomedical studies worldwide which confirmed its strong anxiolytic and mind enchasing propertyes.
+Today, it is used as a popular prescription drug in Russia for neurasthenia, anxiety disorders, as well for neurosis and became a subject of many biomedical studies worldwide which confirmed its strong anxiolytic and mind enchasing properties.

 Phenibut’s selective action on the GABA receptor units, of which facilitates the anxiolytic effect, is beneficial for people with general or social anxiety.
 Phenibut, by reducing stress and providing action against neurotoxic substances, does so in a calming, non-addictive manner.
 Through dopaminergic function, it secures clearer focus, partly by inhibition of stimuli that are not relevant to learning, study, preparation for exams as well as any intellectual effort.
-Unlike widely used benzodiazepines, occasional appearances of inappropriate desinhibition, acute paradoxical psychosis and acting impulsively are unknown, even with chronic use of the upper recommended dosage.
+Unlike widely used benzodiazepines, occasional appearances of inappropriate disinhibition, acute paradoxical psychosis and acting impulsively are unknown, even with chronic use of the upper recommended dosage.

 The nootropic effect is achieved through the effect on synapses in the brain, which provides better unity of the hemispheres of the brain which are anatomical parts for different voluntary actions, memory storage as well as memory-recall.
 It is especially suitable for boosting of spatial memory (visualizations) and larger mental energy in strenuous condition.
 Phenibut improves executive functions related to concentration and attention.
 This set of nootropic action parallel with anxiety elimination strongly boosts mental performance and eliminate apathy and procrastination in healthy individuals.